schrodingersbox/spec_cat/README.md

 This mechanism is a bit brittle, but great for big blobs of data.

-If you use this, you should add '*.tmp' to your .gitignore.
+If you use this, you should add `*.tmp` to your .gitignore.

 ## have_a_spec